-The Department has several graduate assistantships available.
+The Department has a number of graduate assistantships available.
 Applications for assistantships are made through The Graduate School.
 Students must be accepted as a student in one of the departmental programs by March 1 to be considered for an assistantship for the following fall semester.